About Mayor Battle

 Born in Birmingham in 1955, Mayor Battle moved to Huntsville in 1980 after receiving a business degree from The University of Alabama.
 Four years later, he was elected to the Huntsville City Council, where he served as Finance Chair.
 His successful career as an entrepreneur and businessman, along with nearly 30 years of community service, effectively prepared him for the demanding role as the City’s chief executive officer, recruiter, and champion of Huntsville’s future.

 The Mayor is married to the former Eula Sammons, a retired kindergarten teacher.
-They have one son, Drew, daughter-in-law, Lauren, and grandson, George.
+They have one son, Drew, daughter-in-law, Lauren, and grandsons, George and Benjamin.